websockets/ws/doc/ws.md

   - `maxPayload` {Number} The maximum allowed message size in bytes.
 - `callback` {Function}

 Create a new server instance.
-One of `port`, `server` or `noServer` must be provided or an error is thrown.
+One and only one of `port`, `server` or `noServer` must be provided or an error is thrown.
 An HTTP server is automatically created, started, and used if `port` is set.
 To use an external HTTP/S server instead, specify only `server` or `noServer`.
 In this case the HTTP/S server must be started manually.
 The "noServer" mode allows the WebSocket server to be